ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ And not only us but all of your teammates as well, because user experience is defined by any and all exchanges between a user and an app.

-^ So, whether you've been aware of it or not, anything you've implemented that affects your user is considered UX design.
+^ So, whether you've been aware of it or not, *anything you've implemented that affects your user is considered UX design*.

 ^ Designer purists will berate me for this, but I think that, in many ways...